Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-FRAME-Tips-Tricks-Slides.md

 - Update on defensive ops: https://github.com/paritytech/substrate/pull/12967
 - Next time, talk about making a storage struct be `<T: Config>`.
 - Cargo format

-TODO:

 - SignedExtension should technically be part of the substrate module.
 Integrate it in the assignment, perhaps.
+- A section about `XXXNoBound` traits.
+- A section about reading your compiler errors top to bottom, especially with an example in FRAME.